Generalized Springer correspondence for symmetric spaces associated to orthogonal groups

 Let $\Fg$ be the Lie algebra of $G$, and $\th : \Fg \to \Fg$ an induced automorphism .
-We obtain the decomposition $\Fg = \Fg^+\oplus \Fg^-$ into eigen-spaces of $\Fg$, where $\Fg^{\pm} = \{ x \in \Fg \mid \th(x) = \pm x\}$.
-The set $\Fg^-\nil$ of nilpotent elements in $\Fg^-$ is isomorphic to $G^{\io\th}\uni$, compatible with $H$-action.
-We can consider the set $\SN_{\Fg}$ of pairs $(\SO, \SE)$, where $\SO$ is an $H$-orbit in $\Fg^-\nil$ and $\SE$ is an $H$-equivariant simple local system on $\SO$.
-In the case where $\Bk = \BC$, Chen-Vilonen-Xue [CVX1] considered a similar problem for $\SN_{\Fg}$, by making use of the Fourier transform of perverse sheaves on $\Fg^-\nil$, instead of considering the restriction of perverse sheaves on $G$ to $G\uni$.
-In [CVX2], they proved the generalized Springer correspondence for $\SN_{\Fg}$, but the explicit description of the correspondence is not yet done.
-In [LY1], [LY2], [LY3], Lusztig-Yun studied perverse sheaves on $\Fg^-\nil$ associated to arbitrary symmetric spaces, and more generally, associated to $\BZ/m\BZ$-graded Lie algebras, and established the results closely related to the generalized Springer correspondence.
+The set $\Fg^-\nil = \{ x \in \Fg\nil \mid \th(x) = -x\}$ of nilpotent elements in $\Fg^-$ is isomorphic to $G^{\io\th}\uni$, compatible with $H$-action.
+One can consider the set $\SN_{\Fg}$ of pairs $(\SO, \SE)$, where $\SO$ is an $H$-orbit in $\Fg^-\nil$ and $\SE$ is an $H$-equivariant simple local system on $\SO$.
+In the case where $\Bk = \BC$, Chen-Vilonen-Xue [CVX1] considered a similar problem for $\SN_{\Fg}$, and determined the Springer correspondence, which is a part of $\SN_{\Fg}$, by making use of the Fourier-Deligne transform of perverse sheaves on $\Fg^-\nil$, instead of considering the restriction of perverse sheaves on $G$ to $G\uni$.
+In [CVX2], they treated the whole of $\SN_{\Fg}$, but the generalized Springer correspondence is not formulated there, and the explicit correspondence is not determined.
+In [LY], Lusztig-Yun studied perverse sheaves on $\Fg^-\nil$ associated to arbitrary symmetric spaces, and more generally, associated to $\BZ/m\BZ$-graded Lie algebras, and established the results closely related to the generalized Springer correspondence.
 In their case, they also use the Fourier-Deligne transforms, instead of the restriction.

-Our result can be viewed as a ``global" analogue of the problems considered by them.

 {\bf Contents}

 Introduction \\ 1.
 Preliminaries on symmetric spaces \\ 2.
 Cuspidal local systems \\ 3.
 Admissible complexes \\ 4.
 Sheaves on the variety of semisimple orbits \\ 5.
 Generalized Springer correspondence \\ 6.
 Restriction theorem \\ 7.
 Unipotent orbits \\ 8.
 Structure of the algebra $\SA_{\SE_1}$ \\ 9.
 Determination of the generalized Springer correspondence \\ 10.
 Induction \\ Appendix